harryf/yoshi-podcasts/_episodes/episode-009.md

 ---
 layout: episode
-title: Episode 009 - Fourth episode with Yoshi, Christian and Harry
+title: Episode 009 - Bombing, Banking, and Boundary-Pushing Comedy - A Swiss Stage Experience
 short_title: Fourth episode with Yoshi, Christian and Harry
 date: '2024-11-29'
 time: '15:57'
 duration: 1h2m53s
 permalink: "/episodes/episode-009/"
-description: Fourth episode with Yoshi, Christian and Harry
+description: Yoshi, Christian and Harry reflect on their performances in Switzerland, discuss the intersection of money and sex, and explore cultural differences in humor, all while sharing hilarious and thought-provoking insights.
 video_files:
 - file_name: C0048.mp4
   description: Full room camera - Camcorder